-The on-line manual at the PHP siteexternal link is extremely good.
+The on-line manual at the PHP site is extremely good.
 There are some additional links provided there, to different tutorials.
 This section, however is to just quickly get you familiar with PHP.
 It is in no way exhaustive.
 Just helps you get started writing PHP scripts.

 You must have a working webserver with PHP support.
 Let us assume that all of your files with PHP code have an extension .php3.